bioimagesuiteweb/bisweb/docs/README.md

 The first is for the webpage itself.
 To do this type

-    gulp build -m 1
+    gulp build -m
     gulp zip

-The setting `-m 1` turns on minification of the JS code and turns off debug statements.
+The setting `-m` turns on minification of the JS code and turns off debug statements.
 The final result should be a zip file in `build/dist` that can simply be uploaded to a web server.

 ### Electron Application